schwa/MetalCompilerPlugin/README.md

 Swift Package Manager now[^1] seems to compile all Metal files within a target into a `default.metallib`.
 Alas, this file cannot be debugged in Xcode Metal Debugger.

+> Unable to create shader debug session
+>
+> Source is unavailable
+>
+> Under the target's Build Settings, ensure the Metal Compiler Build Options produces debugging information and includes source code.
+>
+> If building with the 'metal' command line tool, include the options '-gline-tables-only' and '-frecord-sources'.

 ![Screenshot of Xcode failing to debug your metallib](Documentation/Screenshot%201-Thumbnail.png).

 This plug-in provides an alternative way to compile Metal files into a `metallib` that can be debugged.